Ferlab-Ste-Justine/configurations-auto-updater/README.md

     ca_cert: "Path to the CA certificate that signed the etcd servers' certificates"
     client_cert: "Path to a client certificate.
 If non-empty,should be accompanied by client_key and password_auth should be empty"
     client_key: "Path to a client key"
+    client_cert_key: An alternative to the **client_cert** and **client_key** argument where both values are concatenated in the same file (cert first).
+Useful in situations where you want to update both values atomically or otherwise deal with tooling that expect to output secret values in a single file.
     password_auth: "Path to a yaml file containing the 'username' and 'password' keys if password authentication is used.
 If not-empty, client_cert and client_key should be empty"
 notification_command:
   - "Notification command and its arguments to run whenever there is an update"